AdnanHodzic/auto-cpufreq/README.md

 All requirements can be installed by running:

-`sudo apt install python3 python3-distro python3-psutil python3-click -y`
+`sudo apt install python3-dev python3-pip python3-distro python3-psutil python3-click -y`

 Since APT packages may contain older version of necessary Python packages, please make sure to have latest version by running:
 `sudo pip3 install --upgrade psutil click distro`

+##### Requirements installation for Redhat/Fedora and its derivatives

+Necessary pre-requisites can be installed by running:

+`sudo yum install python-devel`

+After which you need to[ need to install rest of the requirements](https://github.com/AdnanHodzic/auto-cpufreq#requirements-installation-for-all-other-linux-distributions) as stated below.

 ##### Requirements installation for all other Linux distributions